randy408/libspng/docs/build.md

 # Optimizations

-Architecture-specific optimizations are enabled by default, these can be disabled with the `SPNG_DISABLE_OPT` compiler option.
+Architecture-specific optimizations are enabled by default, this can be disabled with the `SPNG_DISABLE_OPT` compiler option.

 The Meson project has an `enable_opt` option, it is enabled by default, the CMake equivalent is `ENABLE_OPT`.

-These optimizations require SSE2/SSSE3 on x86 and NEON on ARM.
+Optimizations on x86 require SSE2 by default, to enable SSSE3 optimizations add `-DSPNG_SSE=3` as a compiler option, this improves performance by up to 7%.

 Compiler-specific macros are used to omit the need for the `-msse2` and `-mssse3` compiler flags, if the code does not compile without these flags you should file a bug report.